anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw6.md

 If you run the tests with the starter code, you should have errors, as you haven't written any code yet.

-# Counting words using a prefix tree ("trie")
+## Counting words using a prefix tree ("trie")

 You can implement a word-counting tree as a prefix tree (a.k.a. a trie).
 Each node except for the root will represent a character as well as a count.
 The children of a node will be characters that could come after the current character to represent a word.

-To find a word, you'll work down the tree until you reah the final character in the word, and then look at the count for that node.
+To find a word, you'll work down the tree until you reach the final character in the word, and then look at the count for that node.
 For example, imagine that we had a (very short) book that had the following words and counts:

 | Word   | Count |
 |:-------|------:|